karlskarlsonatkarldotcom/Terra-Mira-Public/README.md

 current implementations are basic while I broaden the system base

-in addition to the above mentioned systems I would like to add the following:
+in addition to the above mentioned systems I am working on the following:

+* attribute system inspired by D&D
+* Leveling and basic classes (warrior and mage to start)
+* expanded combat system to simulate limbs and blood, with wounds and debuffs
+* expansion to the existing systems
 * an advanced inventory management window/system similar to CDDAs
+* detaching ticks from player input into a real time system - you can choose how you want to play and also this functionality is the foundation for multiplayer
+* and more

 ---